As the other articles on this site about Yosemite describe, it is known that Yosemite is truly a treasure of America and the planet.

 There are some great places to stay in this area.

-Try Tenaya Lodge, which also rents snowshoes for snowshoeing around the lodge.
-They also have an indoor ice skating rink and sledding runs.
 In addition, they have a great spa for some pampering — making this a fantastic winter Yosemite option, especially if the Yosemite Valley options have booked up (as they often do).

-If Tenaya Lodge is booked up, check out Narrow Gauge Inn, which features a restaurant with seasonal cooking and local wines (complete with fireplaces to add to the winter coziness), cozy rustic rooms with lots of wooden details, and its namesake: a historical narrow gauge steam train located right next door to the property.
+If Tenaya Lodge is booked up, check out Narrow Gauge Inn, which features a restaurant with seasonal cooking and local wines (complete with fireplaces to add to the winter coziness).

 Cabins in Wawona